 Many sales qualification frameworks developed over time as the businesses evolved.
 Moreover, the evolution of SaaS-based organizations made groundbreaking changes to organizational structure and culture.
 They broke away from the traditional way of functioning.
 It gave rise to various sales qualification frameworks like BANT, BANTA, MEDDIC, ANUM, CHAMP, and GPCTBA/C&I.

 Each of the aforementioned frameworks are used for qualifying marketing qualified leads (MQLs) to sales qualified leads (SQLs).
 It is upon the businesses to decide and choose what works for them.
 Here we will try to understand sales qualification and also throw some light on the different frameworks that aid in the qualification of prospects.

 The process or steps of evaluating a potential prospect against a detailed set of factors that determine customer-product-fit is called sales qualification.
 It helps to understand if the opportunities presented before us possess the traits we are looking for, which can make them an excellent fit to use your product or service to the fullest.

 Sales qualification is an essential process that helps sales teams in determining which leads they need to prioritize first and which are to be discarded now or to be kept for the future.
-Therefore, various techniques have been developed and implemented over the years to make the lead qualification process more straightforward, more relaxed, and implementable.
-Many new qualification processes developed as business operations changed.
+Therefore, various qualification frameworks have been developed and implemented over the years to make the lead qualification process more straightforward, more relaxed, and implementable.
+Many new sales qualification frameworks have been developed as business operations changed over time.

 Sales qualification frameworks beyond BANT